 The first of the class emerged from the NER North Road Works, Darlington, in 1894 and by 1901, when production ceased, the class totalled 110 examples built in 7 distinct batches.
 They became the standard NER passenger tank locomotive until 1907 when larger classes, such as the A8, were introduced.

-During their 60 years plus lifetime the G5’s underwent several modifications but all of them minor.
-The most important visual change was to move the ‘Westinghouse’ house pump from the inside of the cab to the front or left hand tank.
-From 1917 the NER fitted ‘cages’ on top of the coal bunker to help increase the capacity with an extension added on top of the cage from 1921 to further increase coal capacity, and the change from Ramsbottom safety valves (with the distinctive brass trumpet) to Ross pop valves.
+During their 60 years plus lifetime the G5 locomotives only underwent a few minor modifications.
+The most important visual change was to move the Westinghouse house pump from the inside of the cab to the front or left hand tank.
+From 1917 the NER fitted cages on top of the coal bunker to help increase the capacity with an extension added on top of the cage from 1921 to further increase coal capacity, and the change from Ramsbottom safety valves (with the distinctive brass trumpet) to Ross pop valves.

 From 1932 about a quarter of the class received hopper extensions for use with the new mechanical coaling plant being belatedly introduced by the LNER.

-One locomotive, 387, has the side tanks modified to provide extra water capacity for use in the Hull area on what were termed “lightweight express trains”.
+One locomotive, number 387 had the side tanks modified to provide extra water capacity for use in the Hull area on what were termed “lightweight express trains”.
 The experiment does not appear to have been a success as no other locomotives were altered.

 Route availability index, BR Power Class 2P originally, changed to 1P in May 1953

 Allocation and Work

 The G5’s worked throughout the North East area, from branch line passenger trains in Weardale to the heavier suburban trains around Tyneside, Teesside, Leeds and Hull.
 They were regularly clocked at 60 mph on the Middlesbrough to Newcastle services pulling 5 bogie coaches, before being ousted by the likes of the A8 and V1/3 tanks and regularly worked some of the longer runs such as Sunderland- Bishop Auckland- Middleton in Teesdale.